mauriciogtec/blog/content/post/rl-reading-list.md

  Often, a discount factor is added to the definition of $G_t$, so that $G_t := \sum_{u=t}^\infty \gamma^{u-t}R_{s(u), \pi_*(u)}$.
 With $0<\gamma < 1$, this guarantees convergence for non finite tasks, and the Bellman equation can be adapted accordingly.
 However, this as a technical addition, rather than an essential part of the idea.

+### Q-Learning

 The Bellman equation leads to several schemes for approximate solutions.
-One of the most celebrated approaches, with numerous variants and extensions, is [$Q$-learning][q-learning].
+One of the most celebrated approaches, with numerous variants and extensions, is $Q$-learning [(Watkins, 1989)][watkins].
 We start by creating a table for each possible pair $(s, a)$.
 Then, at each step of the algorithm, given a current approximation $q$ to $Q$, a starting state $s$, a selected action $a$, a reward observed after choosing $a$, and the new state $s'$ determined by the environment from the decision.
 We can perform the update
 $$ q(s, a) \leftarrow (1 - \alpha) q(s, a) + \alpha(r + \max_{a'} q(s', a')) \quad \text{for a learning rate } \quad 0<\alpha<1. $$
 At the next iteration, the new selected action will be $\mathrm{argmax}_{a' \in A_{s'}} q(s', a')$.
 We repeat the algorithm until convergence of $q$ or until the rewards reach a desired average level.